 Founder story (kept short)

 Selectido was built by a small team in Minneapolis who got tired of the warehouse-plus-chatbot model.
 We wanted a forwarder where every package is physically opened (with permission), photographed, and verified before it leaves the country — and where you can email us and a human answers.
-The trade-off is we are smaller and our throughput is lower than the giants.
-We are not trying to be MyUS.
-We are trying to be the option for people who would rather pay a bit more for a hand-checked package than fight a ticket queue.
+The trade-off is we're smaller and our throughput is lower than the giants.
+We're not trying to be MyUS.
+We're trying to be the option for people who'd rather pay a bit more for a hand-checked package than fight a ticket queue.

 Pros

-- Live video shopping included in the offering — covers Costco, Trader Joe's, Apple retail, member-only stores.
+- Live video shopping included — covers Costco, Trader Joe's, Apple retail, member-only stores

 Cons

-- We are newer — fewer years of brand reputation than MyUS or Shipito.
+- Newer — fewer years of brand reputation than MyUS or Shipito

 A decision tree by use case.
 Find the row that sounds most like you.